Monday, November 6, 2017

 Next comes this great house belonging to my friend Geraldine, editor of Dollhouse Toys n' Us .

 I am not sure of the production date, but it is pictured in the Keystone Toy catalog of 1938-39.
 It has the unusual hip roof design of an older house ...#6 on my Keystone list of houses.
 Plus, it is the only Keystone I have seen with a side chimney and a cupola.
+Update 2023: I was able to purchase this house from Geraldine's collection.

 This is the house as it appeared in the 1938-39 catalog.
 It is possible Keystone also produced this house with white shutters and cornerstones.